 4) CANTOS Trial – patients were given a monoclonal antibody (canakinumab) to lower a protein in their bodies that causes inflammation, interleukin-1Beta.
 This antibody reduced inflammation and reduced cardiovascular events, including stroke, without lowering cholesterol or LDL-cholesterol (1).
 The patients taking this antibody had a higher incidence of fatal infection and there was no significant difference in mortality.
 In addition, the prohibitive cost is $200,000 a year.
 The conclusion though is important: Decreasing inflammation will decrease risk of cardiovascular events without lowering cholesterol or LDL-cholesterol.
 In addition, those patients who received the highest dose of this antibody had a 51% lower cancer mortality and a 77% lower lung mortality (2).

 Other inflammatory diseases like rheumatoid arthritis, psoriasis, and inflammatory bowel disease have a high risk for cardiovascular disease.
 Those patients receive antiinflammatory treatments and have a decrease risk of cardiovascular disease and cardiovascular events (3,4).

 Dr Simone’s Recommendation

 IT’S ALL ABOUT INFLAMMATION AND OXIDATION.
 Lipids are markers of foods that increase inflammation and oxidation.
-So if you take prescription medications or herbals to lower your lipids but continue eating high fat, high sugar, low fiber foods, you will continue to cause inflammation and oxidation in your body.
+So if you take prescription medications or nutrients to lower your lipids but continue eating high fat, high sugar, low fiber foods, you will continue to cause inflammation and oxidation in your body.
 Other controllable risk factors like overweight / obesity, smoking, alcohol, etc, also increase inflammation and oxidation.

 You should consider taking antioxidants in the correct doses, correct chemical forms, and correct ratios of one to another.
 Also take anti-inflammatory agents.